svivek/structured-prediction/_includes/wellness.md

-Personal concerns such as stress, anxiety, relationship difficulties, depression, cross-cultural differences, etc. can interfere with a student’s ability to succeed and thrive at the University of Utah.
+Personal concerns such as stress, anxiety, relationship difficulties, depression, cross-cultural differences, etc. can interfere with a student’s ability to succeed and thrive.

-For helpful resources, contact the [Center for Student Wellness](https://www.wellness.utah.edu) online, or on the phone at 801-581-7776.
+The university provides helpful resources if you need support: Please get in touch with the [Center for Student Wellness](https://www.wellness.utah.edu) in case you need it.